gisma-courses/LV-uav-workflow/morea/spatial_analysis/module-microremotesensing.md

 ---

-The analysis of highest resolution image data requires more sophisticated remote sensing applications prioritizing Deep LEarning and the combination of, machine learning and statistical models.
+The analysis of image data with very high spatial resolution places high demands on hardware and software.
+The methods used are deep learning (DL), object-based image analysis (OBIA) and machine learning.
+Deep learning is the clear winner, but also the most complex approach.
+Since OBIA shows quite respectable results and is comparatively simple, we will focus on this family of methods for now.